nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 7-Apr-2023

+Spent the morning configuring my main workstation Windows installation for development work.
+VSCode and Git and various support files were already installed, and some configurations were good.
+Git needed to be updated to support CRLF in a Windows AND Unix friendly way.
+Some takeaways:

+- GitPosh: Not difficult to install.
+Default configuration is pretty close to my needs.
+See [GitPost Installation](https://github.com/dahlbyk/posh-git#installation) on Dahlbyk's GitHub for details.
+- AutoCRLF in Git Config is confusing.
+Following [this response by Antony Hatchkins on StackOverflow](https://stackoverflow.com/questions/1967370/git-replacing-lf-with-crlf) provides a wealth of information about where to find the settings, how to change them, and _which setting should be used in various circumstances_.
+- The Git Config AutoCRLF setting options are amusing (and confusing in part) because the configuration parameters are boolean 'true' and 'false' _and_ 'input' (non-boolean).
+It just breaks my mind for a few minutes when I see that.

+I still need to confirm my Windows workstation can play nice with:

+- Java development, especially in VSCode, but probably in IntelliJ IDEA too.
+- React development, new projects, existing repos, etc.
+- Azure deployments and updates to App Service, etc.
+- DotNET Development.

+Learning to get comfortable with Linux has been a journey that I'm sure will help me in the future.
+For now, I want to expand my ability to develop in both environments, both at my office workstation, as well as on the go with my Surface Pro 7.

 ## Thursday 6-Apr-2023

 Spent more time tweaking VSCode for Java development, and working with the Testing and Debugging tools (for Java) in VSCode.
 I was able to import an existing project with a large file hierarchy, edit files, run tests (passing), and do the usual git operations.